KahinAkramHassan/KahinAkramHassan/README.md

 - 🌱 I’m currently learning Julia, Python, and Hadoop ecosystem
 - 💞️ I’m looking to collaborate on data analysis challenges
 - 📫 How to reach me - smoke signals
+- Have not updated my git for a long time...
+Most of what I work with cannot be shared but I'll do some sample project soon..

 <!---
 KahinAkramHassan/KahinAkramHassan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.